|

 “For the last 15 years I’ve collected images of arching trees over

 pathways.
 It’s something in my head.
-I can’t quite get through that veil.
+I can’t quite get through that

 I think I’m looking for awareness about life.
-There’s usually light at the
+There’s usually light

 end of the path, and I always feel drawn to the end.”